• Skip to primary navigation

 • Once removed from the refrigerator, trim off the excess chocolate that has settled at the edges of the cookies.
 To do this, use the sugar craft knife and while holding the cookie on one hand, carefully remove the parchment paper underneath in sections and carefully trim off the excess chocolate.

-• Start by pinching tiny pieces of red fondant for the hearts.
+• To make the fondant hearts, start by pinching tiny pieces of red fondant.

 • Shape the fondant pieces into smooth balls and then roll the balls into tiny sausages.